 Grotto Class Policies

-We won’t use it to market additional classes to you.
-If you’re interested in that sort of thing, please sign up for our popular monthly Grottoletter newsletter, which includes information on upcoming classes.
+If you’re interested in hearing from us on a regular basis, please sign up for the Grottoletter, our popular monthly newsletter, which includes information on upcoming classes.

 Cancellations and refunds

 For all Grotto classes, payment in full is required upon registration.
 We reserve the right to cancel classes at any time, and issue either a full refund (if class is cancelled prior to the first session) or partial refund (if cancelled after sessions have begun).

 You may cancel your registration at any time up to one week before the day of the first class session.
 To do so, send a written notice of cancellation and refund request to firstname.lastname@example.org.
 This must include the information necessary for us to identify your registration, such as the name, email address and other contact information you used while registering.

 This notice must be sent to the stated email address by seven calendar days before the commencement of instruction.
 Any other communications, formal or informal, with the instructor, with representatives of the Grotto, or members of the Grotto, do not constitute formal notification.

 Cancellations that meet this criteria will receive a refund, less a twenty-five dollar ($25) service charge.
 Because this policy is crucial to keeping our classes small and affordable, we cannot refund registrations outside of these parameters, no matter your circumstances.
 Please understand that this policy cannot be amended by the instructor.
 If you have further questions relating to payments and refunds, please contact us at email@example.com.

 I changed my mind and don’t want to take a class.
 Can I get a refund?